wongsingfo/cf-master/template.md

    #define dbg_export(...)
    #endif
    ```
-- Store input data in global variables.
-For example, for an array `a`, you can use `vector<int> a`.
-The `solve` function accesses the input as global variables.
-- The global input stores data for only one test case.
-Ensure the global input data are properly reset or cleaned before processing a new test case.
 - If each test consists of multiple test cases, the `solve` function should be called multiple times, each time for a different test case; each call to the `solve` function returns the result for one test case.
 If there is only one test case, ignore this rule.
 - Follow the indexing conventions used by the problem statement.
 If the problem uses one-indexing (e.g., a_1, a_2, ... a_n), use one-indexing in the code.
 If the problem uses zero-indexing, use zero-indexing in the code.
 - If the answer needs to take modulo, define the constant `MOD`.
 Otherwise, ignore this rule.